eProsima/Fast-DDS-docs/docs/fastdds/discovery/static.rst

 """"""""""""""

 The :ref:`livelinessqospolicy` of the remote peer is configured using ``<livelinessQos>`` tag.
-It takes no value, and the configuration is done using tag attributes:
+It takes no value, and the configuration is done using tag elements:

 * :class:`kind`: can be any of :class:`AUTOMATIC_LIVELINESS_QOS`, :class:`MANUAL_BY_PARTICIPANT_LIVELINESS_QOS` or
   :class:`MANUAL_BY_TOPIC_LIVELINESS_QOS`.
-This attribute is mandatory withing the tag.
+This element is mandatory withing the tag.

-* :class:`leaseDuration_ms`: an optional ``UInt32`` specifying the lease duration for the remote peer.
+* :class:`leaseDuration_ms`: an optional ``uint32`` specifying the lease duration for the remote peer.
   The special value :class:`INF` can be used to indicate infinite lease duration.
   If not specified, default value is :class:`INF`